davidwarne/CTCombine/README.txt

   Voxelises data and appends EPID data to the file.

   Features:

+    Version 0.13 -
+        - Input validation has been implemented
+        - some minor bug fixes

     From Version 0.12 -
         -Reads DICOM data, and converts to .egsphant using voxel sizes and coordinate limts specified in .inp file